druid-io/druid-io.github.io/druid.md

-Druid is an open-source analytics data store designed for business intelligence ([OLAP](http://en.wikipedia.org/wiki/Online_analytical_processing)) queries on timeseries data.
+Druid is an open-source analytics data store designed for business intelligence ([OLAP](http://en.wikipedia.org/wiki/Online_analytical_processing)) queries on event data.
 Druid provides low latency (real-time) data ingestion, flexible data exploration, and fast data aggregation.
 Existing Druid deployments have scaled to trillions of events and petabytes of data.
 Druid is best used to power analytic dashboards and applications.